 July is Minority Mental Health Month, and there have been many articles published providing insight into the cultural complications of mental health for people of color.

 I feel as if many mental health pieces in regards to youth of color tend to demonize parents as strict, stubborn, and unsympathetic towards mental health struggles.
 In the case of Asian parents, fault is ascribed to the Model Minority Myth (which is strongly upheld in many Asian households through strict academic and behavioral standards) and Asian stigma around mental illness.
-As a Chinese-American woman, I too have kept my mental health struggles under wraps for these reasons.
-However, being the daughter of lower-middle-class Chinese immigrants adds further complication in disclosing my mental health struggles.
-Of course, my experience does not encompass all Chinese or all immigrant lives; however, I would like to share my story as it pertains to my identity in order to provide further insight on just how emotionally and practically complicated acknowledging mental health struggles and seeking treatment can be.
+As an Asian-American woman, I too have kept my mental health struggles under wraps for these reasons.
+However, being the daughter of lower-middle-class Asian immigrants adds further complication in disclosing my mental health struggles.
+Of course, my experience does not encompass all Asian or all immigrant lives; however, I would like to share my story as it pertains to my identity in order to provide further insight on just how emotionally and practically complicated acknowledging mental health struggles and seeking treatment can be.

 Why I Can’t Tell My Parents About My Mental Illness: